MCP servers that can list incidents

 Questions

-Better Stack's uptime_list_incidents exposes filtering options directly, so the agent can request a status or window rather than the full set.
+- Better Stack's uptime_list_incidents and Datadog's search_datadog_incidents take filters directly, so the agent can request a status, severity, or window rather than the full set.
 Grafana and PagerDuty return the list through their own list_incidents call; you narrow the result by reading the fields it gives back.
-For a long incident history, the Better Stack filters keep the response small enough to reason over in one pass.
+For a long incident history, the filtered calls keep the response small enough to reason over in one pass.